altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 With 'rich' people, there's always a chance there's one of us among them.
 So if you ever need to hide, fly coach."
 "M::Where should I meet you, when we land?"
-"F::Baggage claim - we'll ride together, they're boarding now...
+"F::Baggage claim, they're boarding now...
 You sure you can do this...
 Your neighbor."
 "M::Was a fluke - I got...